 A decent AoE power, this move does less damage than Soul Shock however, but it does affect a much broader area.

-Another thing that makes this power really stand out is that any enemies near the paralyzed target get inflicted with Stuck, making this useful even for controlling groups.
+Another thing that makes this power really stand out is that any enemies near the paralysed target get inflicted with Stuck, making this useful even for controlling groups.
 Its duration though is very short, but its still there.

 This power has a very long duration and a very large radius.
 Its very useful for triggering Sneak Attacks, especially in areas where setting up flanks is difficult due to the narrow space, like a lot of indoor battles.
 However, this does get suppressed by other afflictions that lower Deflection, including Blind.

 Oh hey I wrote about this recently.
 Copy/Paste

 +25 Deflection is pretty nice, but I've always preferred this Power for its -10 Resolve.

 -10 Resolve from Psychovampiric Shield is a great way to lower an enemy's deflection and will defense.
 It also lowers their Concentration as well which great for Interrupting.
 This also doesn't get suppressed from Miasma of Dull Mindness which means you can get a -16 Resolve on one enemy target.
 It also doesn't get suppressed by Wild Leech either which could potentially lead to a very tasty -20 Resolve, however Wild Leech does pick a random attribute so it isn't exactly reliable

 Wild Leech doesn't get suppressed by Miasma either, so in theory you could stack all three and potentially get an incredible -26 Resolve!
 But I haven't actually tested it, and it would be difficult to test since Wild Leech is so random.